 - Anyone who wishes to train as a Beauty Therapist

-VTCT/ITEC has ensure that best practise is reflected in the syllabus by requiring a high level of underpinning knowledge of the structure and function of the systems of the body as well as knowledge of diseases so that any therapists will understand when and why a client may be contraindicated to any further treatment.
+VTCT/ITEC has ensured that best practice is reflected in the syllabus by requiring a high level of underpinning knowledge of the structure and function of the systems of the body as well as knowledge of diseases so that any therapists will understand when and why a client may be contraindicated to any further treatment.

 This course is accredited by VTCT/ITEC (International Therapy Examination council – www.itecworld.co.uk).

 Recommended Prior Learning

 It is recommended that candidates should have achieved a level of education equivalent to five GCSEs at grades A* – C prior to commencing the VTCT/ITEC Level 3 Certificate in Anatomy and Physiology, however exemptions may be made for adult returners with experience of the work place.

 You will also need to purchase the recommended course text book “Anatomy, Physiology and Pathology for Therapists and Healthcare Professionals” by Ruth Hull – approximately £16.